Chief of Defence Force (New Zealand): Role

 The CDF is the professional head of the defence forces and serves as the principal military advisor to the government.
 They are responsible for directing the chiefs of service and ensuring morale.
 The CDF also serves as the chief executive of the defence force, thereby being the person with sole accountability to the government and people of New Zealand.

-Appointees
+Appointments

 The following list chronologically records those who have held the post of Chief of Defence Force or its preceding positions, with rank and honours as at the completion of the individual's term.